cell-os/cell-os/docs/userguide.md

     ./cell proxy <cell-name>

 This creates a SOCKS5 proxy on `localhost:1234` (configurable) in the background.
-You can configure your browser with a proxy like [Proxy SwitchyOmega](https://chrome.google.com/webstore/search/switchy%20omega) or FoxyProxy and route all internal IPs through the SOCKS proxy.
+You can configure your browser with a proxy plug-in like [Proxy SwitchyOmega](https://chrome.google.com/webstore/search/switchy%20omega) or FoxyProxy and route all internal IPs through the SOCKS proxy.